Klemek/Choice-Game/doc/en/Events.md

 ## Informations

-* When a event like RANDOM, INVVAR or DIALOG set a value in a variable, it will test if a global variable exist before registering it in a temporary variable.
+* When a event like RANDOM or DIALOG set a value in a variable, it will test if a global variable exist before registering it in a temporary variable.
 So, you can register theses events in a variable like that :

 	VARG IMPORTANTCHOICE 0